willhudd/usb-keylogger-threat-emulation/README.md

 - https://github.com/dbisu/pico-ducky

 > Pico-Ducky is licensed under **GPL-2.0**
-> This repository does **not** redistribute Pico-Ducky source code.
+> This repository does not redistribute Pico-Ducky source code.

 ---

 ## 📌 Project Purpose

-This repository demonstrates a **realistic USB HID (BadUSB) attack simulation** using a Raspberry Pi Pico configured with the **Pico-Ducky framework**.
+This repository demonstrates a **realistic USB HID attack simulation** using a Raspberry Pi Pico configured with the **Pico-Ducky framework**.

-The goal is **not exploitation**, but:
+The goal is not exploitation, but:

 - Understanding how HID-based attacks work
-- Demonstrating how attackers achieve initial execution
-- Providing a **controlled test case** for defensive detection
+- Providing a controlled test case for defensive detection
-- Validating the effectiveness of a **custom-built EDR**
+- Validating the effectiveness of a custom-built EDR

 ---

 ## 🔴🗡️ Red Team Perspective (This Repo)

-This project simulates:

-- A malicious USB device emulating a keyboard
-- Automated payload delivery to a Windows system
-- A PowerShell-based keystroke logging script
-- Persistence techniques
-- Outbound data exfiltration

 Attack flow: